Xinshi (信使) is a Chinese word for “messenger”.

 That's beside the point.
 Heralds should know how to pronounce weird things, anyway

 At this time, this site has no sanction of the Society for Creative Anachronism, Inc. or the Kingdom of Northshield.
-It operates entirely independently, and will do so for at least the Building Phase.
+It operates entirely independently.
+It just happens to talk about Northshieldy things.

 Kolfinna Hrafnkelsdottir is responsible for curating the Heraldry section.